 Data presented in this format can help all departments understand the impact that certain factors have on hiring decisions, Personnel costs, employee development programs, and business risk management.
 Managers can use this information when placing Talent into specific positions.
 Instead of basing decisions on reactionary gut feelings.
 Workforce data provides the facts and evidence needed to move forward with strategic business decisions.

 Dealing with talent shortages and succession planning

-Workforce data management allows human resource to go beyond standard reporting and to get a deeper insight into the organization.
-It allows the HR team to see what is what is working and what isn’t working.
+Workforce data management allows human resources to go beyond standard reporting and to get a deeper insight into the organization.
+It allows the HR team to see what is working and what isn’t working.
 It can also establish clear connections between HR programs and business results.
-So, when presenting a potential new approach to a common personnel problem, data can be used to demonstrate without a doubt the direct, predictive impact that any decision can make – helping HR to take a seat at the decision making table.
+So, when presenting a potential new approach to a common personnel problem, data can be used to demonstrate without a doubt the direct, predictive impact that any decision can make – helping HR to take a seat at the decision-making table.

 Making use of good data

 With some workforce analytics products, it can be difficult to determine what data is good and what is useless to the organization.
 It can be easy to simply start pulling data from all sources, hoping to piece it together in some useful way.
 Instead, organizations must focus on good data that is collected from targeted surveys, feedback, performance, and other valid sources.
 A strong workforce data product has the ability to allow HR to upload information from these good sources.

 Examples of workforce analysis for decision-makers

 What are some of the types of workforce data that HR can use to make decisions?
 There really is no limit to the types of custom reports that can be generated from workforce data, but there are some specific examples that one would benefit from the most.
 Here are some examples of workforce data at its best: